JaSpa/LazyJSON/README.md

+In the beginnings of Swift when everyone was writing JSON libraries, this was my take on it.
+I never returned to it though and it would probably take some work to get it to compile with current versions of the compiler.

+Anyways the introduction of `Codable` should have obliviated the need for any custom decoding libraries.

 # LazyJSON

 *LazyJSON* is a library for extracting model objects out of JSON values in a fast, type-safe and extensible way.